 I was changing the thoughts I HAD to try and fit into some life changing thought pattern.
 I was denying my own actual thoughts for the thoughts of an idea.
 Which, I now recognize, are not nearly as interesting as the complicated ones I was having.

-The control I was attempted to wield was powerless against the actual complex, fascinating thoughts that were mine and mine alone.
+The control I was attempting to wield was powerless against the actual complex, fascinating thoughts that were mine and mine alone.

 And so in the end, I surrendered to my own thoughts, allowing them to be truly mine.
 And I think that made me a better writer.